Mental Health NOW Project

 “When asked how outdoor spaces could be therapeutic, five prominent themes emerged from the student and employee campus participants, including reduced stress, relaxation, connectedness to nature, places for socialization and seating, and mindfulness.”

-The project concept was initially proposed by a Health and Wellness Services staff member, who anecdotally saw the effectiveness of time spent in open spaces reducing the effects of Post Traumatic Stress Disorder in troops returning from combat.
-The Suicide Prevention Specialist thought that the same approach could reduce stress and improve student mental health and approached the Planning Department with examples of open spaces throughout the world that might be created at CSUMB.
+The project concept was initially proposed by Allen McClellan, a Health and Wellness Services staff member, who anecdotally saw the effectiveness of time spent in open spaces reducing the effects of Post Traumatic Stress Disorder in troops returning from combat.
+As the Suicide Prevention Specialist, Allen believed the same approach could reduce stress and improve student's mental health and shared with the Planning Department examples of open spaces throughout the world that could be created at CSUMB.

 With this idea, a couple areas of the CSUMB campus are ideal locations for the Mental Health NOW (MH NOW) project, which intends to use ideas and research generated by the CSUMB community.
 Since 2020, Health and Wellness Services (HWS) and Campus Planning have been working together to gain broader campus support for developing the MH NOW project, with presentations made to Associated Students and the Academic Senate, who in Spring 2020 passed a Community Park Resolution.